 Role of Tridosha in Ayurveda

-The interplay of these humours determines the conditions of health and characteristic attributes of a person.
-A perfect balance of these rewards health and positive growth, while an excess or "vriddhi" and a deficiency or a "ksaya" results in a disease.
+Doshas exist in every cell, tissue and organ.
+The interplay of the Tridosha determines the conditions of health and characteristic attributes of a person.
+A perfect balance of these rewards health and positive growth.
+When the body suffers from an imbalance within the three doshas, disease is caused.

 Vata controls mobility and is embodied by the nervous system.
 Pitta is the principle of bio-transformation and the generator of the whole metabolic process in the body.
-Kapha is associated with cohesion and channelisation of body-fluids.
+Kapha is associated with cohesion and channelization of body-fluids.

 These three doshas are interrelated and interdependent and changing constantly in this ever-changing universe.
 The disruption in the activities of one dosha affects the other, and if not taken care properly, the body begins to degenerate and needs proper medical care.
 Balance of the three doshas produces a healthy body and a healthy mind and eventually makes a well-balanced human being.

-Sama Dosha is occurred when the three humous are in equilibrium and the soul is clean and in accordance with the mind.
+Sama Dosha is occurred when the three humours are in equilibrium and the soul is clean and in accordance with the mind.
 Doshas play a vital role in the basic foundation of Ayurveda.
 They are responsible for synchronizing and maintaining all the substances and structures of the body, leading to the physical condition of Sama Dosha.